acidb/mobiscroll/packages/angular/README.md

 What is Mobiscroll?
 -----------------
 Mobiscroll is a UI library for progressive webapps and hybrid development.
 Created with a lot of attention to usability and performance.
 [Mobiscroll Forms](https://mobiscroll.com/forms) ships with 15 customizable controls that you can use for free that are included in this repository.
-For advanced functionality use Froms with:
+For advanced functionality use Forms with:

 * [Event calendar & Scheduler](https://mobiscroll.com/event-calendar-scheduler)
 * [Datetime pickers & Calendars](https://mobiscroll.com/date-time-picker-calendar)